 General

-Kora is a cloud-oriented server-side framework and offers many different modules for quickly building applications such as HTTP server, Kafka consumers, database abstraction in the form of repositories and much more.
+Kora is a cloud-oriented server-side framework and offers many different modules for quickly building applications such as HTTP server, Kafka consumers, database abstraction in the form of repositories, telemetry for all modules, resilient module and much more.

 Kora provides all the tools needed for modern Java/Kotlin server-side development: